mpwalkerdine/elicit/specs/validation.md

 + Running `go test` will output the following lines:

 ```
 warning: No specifications found.
-Add a folder containing *.spec files with Context.WithSpecsFolder().
+Add a folder containing *.md files with Context.WithSpecsFolder().
 ```

 ## No Steps